cabforum/smime/SBR.md

    ii. followed the procedure when issuing the Certificate; and iii. accurately described the procedure in the CA's CP and/or CPS;
 3. **Accuracy of Information**: That, at the time of issuance, the CA:
-   i. implemented a procedure for verifying the accuracy of all of the information contained in the Certificate (with the exception of the subject:organizationalUnitName attribute);
+   i. implemented a procedure for verifying the accuracy of all of the information contained in the Certificate (with the exception of the subject:serialNumber attribute);
    ii. followed the procedure when issuing the Certificate; and iii. accurately described the procedure in the CA's CP and/or CPS;
 4. **Identity of Applicant**: That, if the Certificate contains Subject Identity Information, the CA: